 ABOUT 'PLAYING NATURALLY'

-'Playing Naturally' is a bespoke teaching practice based in North London with special emphasis on working with music performers, teachers and students.
+'Playing Naturally' is a bespoke teaching practice based in London with special emphasis on working with music performers, teachers and students.
 We offer individual Alexander Technique lessons, group workshops and equipment programmes for violin and viola players.

 Fuensanta Zambrana-Ruiz is a musician, Alexander Technique teacher and the founder of 'Playing Naturally'.
 Her experience and expertise has been driven by her passion for the violin and her interest in building a balanced relationship between the instrument and the player.